Travel Report Thailand

 Flight from Munich to Bangkok

-Day 1: From Munich we travel to Bangkok.
+1st Day: From Munich we fly to Bangkok.
 Lufthansa flies directly from Germany.
-Arrived in Bangkok we take an official taxi to the hotel.
-The “unofficial” taxis should be ignored and you should not be approached.
-In the taxi itself make sure that the taximeter is running so that there are no discrepancies later.
+Arrived in Bangkok we take an official cab to the hotel.
+The “unofficial” cabs should be ignored and you should not let them talk to you.
+In the cab itself, make sure that the taximeter is running so that there are no discrepancies later.
+An alternative is to order a “Grab” cab via Grab App.
+Works like Uber, just as smoothly.

-Royal palace, ride on the Chao Praya and good Asian food
+Bangkok's largest Buddha, Royal Palace, cruise on the Chao Praya, and good Asian food.

-In the tributaries of the river you can still discover old Bangkok and the narrow boats (you can just about sit next to each other) really get through almost everywhere.
+In the side arms of the river you can still discover the old Bangkok and the narrow boats (you can sit just 2 people next to each other) really come almost everywhere through.

-At the end we go to eat fried rice in the streets of Bangkok, which – although very simple – is certainly one of the delicacies of Bangkok.
+Finally, we go to eat fried rice in the streets of Bangkok, which – even if very simple – is certainly one of the delicacies of Bangkok.

 Flight from Bangkok to Cambodia

-Day 3: We have booked the tour to Angkor Wat (approach to Siem Reap) via DERtour You can book here directly from/to Bangkok.
+Day 3-6: We have booked the tour to Angkor Wat (approach to Siem Reap) via DERtour You can book here directly from/to Bangkok.
 Early in the morning we are picked up by a driver at the hotel and half an hour later we are at Suvarnabhumi Airport.
+Please see also our seperate Travel Report Cambodia.

 From Siem Reap to Bangkok